labodj/node-red-contrib-lsh-logic/README.md

 - **File Location**: Keep your `system-config.json` in a sub-folder of your Node-RED user directory (e.g., `~/.node-red/configs/`) to ensure it's included in your backups.
 - **Context for Debugging**: Use the "Context Interaction" settings to expose the internal state to a flow or global variable.
 This is invaluable for creating dashboards or debugging issues without needing to add `debug` nodes everywhere.

+## Advanced Usage: Using MsgPack

+This node supports both JSON (default) and MsgPack for payload encoding and decoding, which can significantly reduce network traffic and improve performance on constrained devices.

+### Sending Commands (Output)

+In the node's configuration panel, you can set the **LSH Protocol** option to "MsgPack".
+When this is selected, all commands sent from the **LSH Commands** output (e.g., state changes, pings, click acks) will have their payloads automatically encoded as MsgPack.
+Your LSH devices must be programmed to decode MsgPack payloads on their `.../IN` topic.

+### Receiving Messages (Input)

+The node automatically detects and decodes incoming MsgPack payloads.
+For this to work, you must correctly configure the `mqtt-in` node that feeds messages into this node.

+In the `mqtt-in` node's settings, change the **Output** option from "a parsed JSON Object" to **"a Buffer"**.

 ## Troubleshooting

 - **Node Status: "Config Error"**: This status appears if the `system-config.json` file cannot be read or is invalid.
 Check the path in the node's settings and use a JSON linter to validate the file's syntax.